 Learn more about liquor and buy some

-In the surrounding neighborhood, we visited the “musée des Eaux de vie“, a museum dedicated to liquors.
-You will find a number of attributes that were used to make this specialty drink as well as a huge collection of glasses.
+Musée des Eaux de vie is a museum solely dedicated to liquors.
+You will find a number of attributes that were used to make this speciality drink as well as a huge collection of glasses.
 You end up in a little shop where you can buy different liquors (such as Poire William) and also absinth.
 And of course, you can always taste before you buy because the owner is a very lovely person that loves to share everything he knows.
 Visiting this quirky museum is free.

 See how candy is made

-A short drive away we also visited a traditional candy making factory: Confiserie des Hautes Vosges.
+At Confiserie des Hautes Vosges they make cany the traditional way.
 You will see how they make candy from scratch all manually.
 With some possibility to buy.
-Definitely try the violettes, that are my favorites.
+Definitely try the violettes, that are my favourites.